-WordPress is the world's favorite content management system.
-It's free, user-friendly, and excellent for businesses looking to roll out their first website.
-Users can quickly learn the fundamentals of web design and build effective web pages to host their content.
+WordPress is theworld's favorite content management system — it's free, user-friendly, and excellent for businesses looking to roll out their first website.
+Users can quickly learn the fundamentals of web design and use the native WordPress page builder to create effective web pages.

-However, once you nail down the basics of creating web pages, you might realize that the native WordPress page editor doesn't include many customization options.
-If you want to fully customize your web pages on your WordPress website, you'll need to integrate a page builder with your account.
+However, once you nail the basics of WordPress, you might realize that the native WordPress page editor doesn't include many customization options.
+If you want to fully customize your web pages on your WordPress website, you'll need to integrate a page builder extension with your site.

 A WordPress page builder is a plugin that lets you build and customize your page layouts in WordPress.
 They are installed into your account and used to design and develop new pages based on your site's theme.
 Even if you don't have any experience in web design, page builders make it easy to add a unique look, feel, and functionality to your website pages.

 Since a page builder is foundational for your site creation, you need to pick the best option for your needs.
 If you're new to WordPress or page builders, there are a few factors to keep in mind when shopping around.